aioha-hive/aioha/README.md

 Aioha is an API that provides a common interface for working with different Hive login providers.
 This allows easier integration of Hive login and transacting on the network with fewer code.

 This repository contains the core API designed for use in browser contexts.
-Ready to use packages with UI included are to follow soon.

 ## Supported Providers